torproject/tor/doc/HACKING/ReleasingTor.md

 Putting out a new release
 -------------------------

-Here are the steps Roger takes when putting out a new Tor release:
+Here are the steps that the maintainer should take when putting out a new Tor release:

 === 0.
 Preliminaries